 NB: The frequency effect is stable, but the meanSize vs. meanWeight effect depends on what is residualized against what.

-Building an interpretable model Data exploration Transformation Coding Centering Interactions and modeling of one-linearities Collinearity Ushat is collinearity Detecting collinearity Detecting collinearity Model Evaluation
+Building an interpretable model Date septoration Transformation Coding Canterning Interactions and modeling of continuentity Interactions and modeling of continuentity Vibrat is collinearity Dealing with collinearity Model Evaluation Beavare overfitting

 Detect overfitting: Validation Goodness-of-fit Aside: Model Comparisor